dmhd6219/booking-bot-frontend/README.md

 # InnoBookingFrontend

-Telegram Web App for InnoBookingBot
+Telegram Web App for InnoBookingBot.
+Made as project for SWP (Software Project) course at Innopolis University.

 ## 🔴 Live Demo